What Bootstrapping does

 , which means that for the most part only std

-needs to be cfg-gated,
+needs to be cfg

-so that rustc
+that rustc

-can use features added to std immediately after their addition,
+can use features added to std

-without need for them to get into the downloaded beta.
+without need for them to get into the downloaded beta

-Note this is different from any other Rust program: stage1 rustc
+Note this is different from any other Rust program: stage1

 The only time rustc